tinymce/tinymce-docs/developer-guide/install.md

 When the `form` is submitted the TinyMCE editor mimics the behavior of a normal HTML `<textarea>` during a form `post`.
 No additional configuration is required.

 And that's all there is to it!

-`*` If you are using our CDN install [see these notes] about using external plugins, custom languages and TinyMCE versions available via the CDN.

 #### Additional information about using the CDN